e-n-f/piano-diary/README.md

 piano-diary
 ===========

+## 2011-11-18

+Piano, not terribly well.
+(I can play songs that I know by ear and chords, but am very slow at actually reading music.)

 ## 2013-09-09

 We just ordered a Yamaha upright piano.
 It feels like kind of a crazy indulgence, but they do play a lot nicer than the 15-year-old synth that I have now.